jyutzler/Bridge-Systems/system.md

       * 4♠ — (Double) — Redouble = Penalty
    * the opponents double a conventional bid:
       * 1NT — (Pass) — 2♦ — (Double) — Redouble = Penalty, good diamond suit;
-   * the opponents make a penalty double of 1NT and partner passes:
-      * 1NT — (Double) — pass — (pass) — Redouble = Penalty, responder passes or scrambles;

 A good hand if:
    * their double is for takeout: